grafana/agent/docs/sources/flow/concepts/modules.md

 }
 ```

-This module can be saved to a file called `helpers.river` and imported:
+You can save this module to a file called `helpers.river` and import it:

 ```river
 // Import our helpers.river module, exposing its custom components as